leostall/bikepy/README.md

-# Gourmetize - Credit Management System
+# BikePy - Credit Management System

 ## 📘 Description
 This project is an system that manages the purchase and usage of credits.
 Users can buy credits, register entries and exits, and print usage reports.